-- · Students must have completed the requirements for internal assessment for a unit as outlined on the unit outline for each unit. - Students must have attended and completed the examination, where applicable, for each unit. - Where a result falls in the 45-49% range, the case should be reviewed, including a review of internal assessment and a decision will be made on a recommendation for a supplementary examination by the Tasmanian School of Business and Economics Assessor's Meeting which is held at the end of each semester and following examinations. - Where a student has failed only one unit offered by the school for the semester and who has a mark falling within the range 40 to 49 in that unit, and who has failed no other unit taken in that semester, that student may be recommended for a supplementary examination. - · In the case of students needing only this one unit to graduate, supplementary examinations will be recommended whatever the final mark as long as a "reasonable attempt" has been made in the unit, this includes review of your internal assessment results.
+- Students must have completed the requirements for internal assessment for a unit as outlined on the unit outline for each unit.

+- Students must have attended and completed the examination, where applicable, for each unit.

+- Where a result falls in the 45-49%

+range, the case should be reviewed,

+including a review of internal assessment

+and a decision will be made on a

+recommendation for a supplementary

+examination by he appropriate school's

+academic review meeting which is held at

+the end of each semester and

+following examinations.

+- A student who has not satisfied a minimum continuous assessment requirement in the relevant unit would not normally be recommended for a supplementary examination.

+- If, as stated in the unit outline, there is a compulsory minimum attendance requirement, students who fail to meet that minimum attendance requirement may be deemed ineligible to sit the final examination.